slowernews/wisdom-tldr/README.md

 <!--
 mix with guerrilla thinking

+karma

+Be generous from a place of abundance, where you are giving because you are already so full, not from a place of scarcity where you are kind because you want something in return.

+HOWEVER, «givers» attract «takers».
+Don't let them drain you, you're [free](#on-freedom) and you don't owe them anything.

+> *'You give people a hand, they rip your arm out.'*
 -->

 Fatherhood makes you a mentor independently of your will.
+Learn how to give advice.

 > *'I don't tell my boys them how to live.
 I live fully and let them see.'*